Q: What are salons?

 Q: What is the procedure for becoming a host?

-You can click here to make a host account.
+A: You can click here to create a host account.
 Then, we recommend joining the Interintellect Discord so that you can engage with fellow hosts and our Interintellect community members.

 Q: Who pays for this?
 How much does it cost?